pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/1-concepts-and-setup.md

 ### Run the app on Android TV

 Lets run the app on Android TV.
-In Android studio select checkpoint_0 and click run again.
-This time the Android TV device should apper in the list of running devices.
+In Android studio select `checkpoint_0` and click run again.
+This time the Android TV device should appear in the list of running devices.
 Select it and click ok.

 And now the mobile app is running on Android TV.
 It could use some TV UI love right?
 In the next few steps we'll cover adding some Android TV UI to the existing data sources and video player.